 From Project Management Software to Project Portfolio Management Software

 That’s where Project Portfolio Management software comes into play.
 PPM software is a business solution designed to help handle a collection of projects as a whole.
 Project Portfolio Management products enable users to manage a pool of projects, programs, products, and portfolios, taking in consideration their relationships with one another and with the business objectives.
 They provide users with a central platform to see and manage the overall effort.
 They allow PMO and PPM leaders to take a step back from traditional project management in order to gain comprehensive visibility and improved understanding of the project timelines, resources, and business goals from a higher-level perspective.

 Such platforms improve visibility into the performance, health and progress of current projects.
 They show resource demands in real time, with ability to compare against estimates.
 They consolidate the information regarding both in-flight and forthcoming projects, showing the dependencies between the various initiatives and with the rest of the business and providing project management executives with a global view.

 In addition to this top-down oversight, PPM software provides tools designed to help PMOs manage the coordination of projects and resources across the enterprise.
-In short, PPM software tools are designed to ensure that all projects at the enterprise level are completed in time and within budget, and that they achieve the targeted business goals.
+In short, PPM software tools aim to ensure the completion of all projects at the enterprise level, on time and within budget, and the achievement of targeted business goals.
 They provide the factual information that is needed to help senior management decide where to invest the firm’s time, budget and resources in order to maximize return.